Tanzu-Solutions-Engineering/knative-pfs-workshop/README.md

 # knative-pfs-workshop
-Content for a Knative, PFS workshop
+Content for a Knative, PFS workshop.
+The material is sourced from various docs, blogs, repos and will change frequently as the PFS and underlying Knative projects evolve.
+The audience is customers who would like to learn about Knative and PFS.
+You can use it for lunch and learn sessions, half day or full day workshop.

 # Contents
 - Knative
   - What is Knative?
   - Knative Features: Building..
+    - Building components - Build, BuildTemplate, Builder, ServiceAccount
+    - CI/CD pipeline, source to image
+    - Buildpacks, Pack CLI
+  - Demo, Build
   - Knative Features: Serving..
-    - Kubernetes CRD - Service, Route, Configuration and Resources
+    - Knative Serving Kubernetes CRD - Service, Route, Configuration and Resources
+  - Demo, Serve
   - Knative Features: Eventing..
+    - Producers, Source, Channels, Service, Events
+  - Demo, Event/Scaling
   - Why Knative, Value?
+- PFS
+  - What is PFS?
+  - Developer Experience of using PFS?
+  - Demo PFS
+  - Value - Developer and Operator Efficiencies over DIY Knative
+- Knative SIGs and Roadmaps
-  - Demo,
+- Learning Resources